MAPCATcom/mapcat-docs/doc-source-md/development-frameworks/leaflet.md

   })
 ```

-For more complex use, refer to the documentation of [Leaflet JS](http://leafletjs.com)
+For more complex use of Leaflet JS, refer to the [documentation](http://leafletjs.com).

 ## Putting it together